fmalina/revisions-blocl/activism/dismembered.md

 In this book we have tracked the decline, the cracks and the breakages in the state under a decades-long ideological barrage, now cast as pragmatic austerity.

-But the evidence from this brutal experiment says plainly that markets don’t and won’t fill the void.
+But the evidence from this brutal experiment says plainly that markets don't and won't fill the void.

 What’s needed is a spirit of investment and national self-belief on a grand scale.